harrietfiagbor/rain-alert/README.md

 The Twilio api( a communication api for sms, voice, video)  was used for sending the SMS messages.
 This was done through importing the twilio rest API. https://www.twilio.com/

-To find weather for your location, the latitude and longitude was used of the region is required.
+To find weather for your location, the latitude and longitude was used of the region one stays in is required.
 Which can easily be picked from https://www.latlong.net/